Have you ever wondered if a million-dollar bill exists? Is it really worth a million dollars?

 Can one little piece of paper really make you a millionaire?
-Here’s what you need to know before you get scammed:
+Here’s what you need to know before you get scammed with fake money:

 No, there is no million dollar bill that is considered legal tender.
-The Federal Reserve has never printed a bank note worth $1,00,000 dollars.
+The Federal Reserve has never printed a banknote worth $1,00,000 million dollar value.

-However, there are plenty of “fake” million dollar bills out there.
 You can’t use these novelty bills to pay for things.
-Their only use is as collectors items or to prank your more gullible friends having them think it is real money.
+Their only use is as collector’s items or to prank your more gullible friends having them think it is real money.

 What about the “Certificate Of Authenticity”?

 Now the question arises that you have a certificate of authenticity by which you can say that your million dollar bill is real.
 And if you have the verified IAM certificate of wealth having the Intaglio steel plate printing on its both sides.